Volvo 200 Series: VW diesels

-Announced at the 1978 Paris Auto Show, the Volvo 240 GL D6 was introduced in the spring of 1979.
+Announced at the 1978 Paris Motor Show, the Volvo 240 GL D6 was introduced in the spring of 1979.
 Volvo's new diesel engine was purchased from Volkswagen and was a six-cylinder iteration of the ones installed in diesel Volkswagen and Audi vehicles at the time.
 Production was initially low, with only around 600 built by the time of the introduction of the 1980 model year cars.
 A turbocharged diesel was never sold in the 200 series.
 At the time of introduction, the six-cylinder Volvo was one of the fastest as well as quietest diesels sold.
 These engines are all liquid-cooled, pre-combustion chamber, diesel engines with non-sleeved iron blocks and aluminum heads.
 A Bosch mechanical injection system is used that requires constant electrical input so that the fuel supply can be cut off when the ignition key is removed.

-A 2.4-litre inline-six (the D24) and a 2.0-litre inline-five (the D20) were available, producing 82 PS and 68 PS respectively.
+A 2.4-liter inline-six (the D24) and a 2.0-liter inline-five (the D20) were available, producing 82 PS and 68 PS respectively.
 The lesser D20 engine was the same as installed in the contemporary Audi 100; it was only sold in select markets where it was favoured by the tax structures.
 Most D5s went to Finland but it was also marketed in Italy between 1979 and 1981.
 By 1985 the D6 had replaced the D5 in Finland as well.
 The D5 was very slow, much slower than the D6 or the Audi 100 with the same five-cylinder engine, reaching 100 km/h from a standing start in 24.4 seconds.
-The D5 used the same four-speed manual transmission as the D6 but coupled to the lower-geared rear axle also used in 2-litre petrol cars; this meant that fuel consumption figures were only marginally better than those of the larger diesel while noise levels increased noticeably.
+The D5 used the same four-speed manual transmission as the D6 but coupled to the lower-geared rear axle also used in 2-liter petrol cars; this meant that fuel consumption figures were only marginally better than those of the larger diesel while noise levels increased noticeably.
 In Finland, the price difference with the equal six-cylinder diesel was only just over two percent; owners expected to save money by being in much lower tax and insurance brackets.

 The diesel had originally been intended to be sold North America first and foremost, but in actuality the D24 only became available in the North American market beginning with the 1980 model year.
 After the US diesel market collapsed, sales decreased to ever smaller numbers and it was discontinued after the 1985 model year.
 No diesels were actually delivered during 1980 as Volvo had a hard time meeting the EPA's environmental standards.
 The federalized diesel developed a claimed 78 hp, but was not certified for sale in California.